AdaCore/spark2014/lrm/source/packages.rst

 declare an object of the type and then use it as a controlling operand in a dispatching call to a primitive operation of an ancestor type.
 No analysis is performed to identify scenarios where this is not the case, so conservative rules are adopted.

-[TBD: Replace freezing point in this rule rule with declaration of full view?
-Removing all references to freezing would make the rule simpler, but it would be slightly more restrictive;
-Perhaps use the later of either the full view declaration or the declaration of the last overriding primitive?
-Getting rid of freezing point dependency seems desirable.
-On the other hand, the other alternatives are unnecessarily restrictive.]
+[Ada ensures that the freezing point of a tagged type will always occur after both the completion of the type and the declarations of each of its primitive subprograms.
+This is typically all that one needs to know about freezing points in order to understand the above rule.]

 For purposes of defining the region described above, the spec and body of a library unit package which has an Elaborate_Body pragma